MikeiLL/appension/Dissection.md

 ### Main ###
 > `Daemon()` which only does something IF server is called with an argv beyond the script name.
 >       potential arguments are `start`, `stop` and `restart`.
->       If `start` is passed, subprocess calls server.py is passed to daemon with 'nohup' (written to devnul).
+>       If `start` is passed as an argument, subprocess calls server.py is passed to daemon with 'nohup' (written to devnul).
->        * Can you read from that somewhere?
 >
 > Remove logging.root.handlers & replace with custom MultiprocessingHandler.